Tutorial: Use Dapr Bindings for event-driven work

 Prepare the project

-Navigate into the sample's root directory.
+Go to the sample root directory.

 cd bindings-dapr-csharp-cron-postgres

-Provision and deploy using Azure Developer CLI
+Create and deploy by using the Azure Developer CLI

 1. Run azd init to initialize the project.